NathanKr/vitest-playground/README.md

 <h2>Motivation</h2>
-Use vitest which is a fast and modern alternative to jest
+Use vitest which is a fast and modern alternative to jest. use also react-testing-library

 <h2>Setup</h2>